 Andrea Bortizke has won the most titles by an individual with 16.
 Maggie Zblewski of Arrowhead and Michelle Jesperson of Madison West are next with 14.
 Aja Van Hout of Madison East swam to 13 titles.
 Jamie Belfor of Shorewood, Jane Evans of Madison Memorial and Kylsie Grimes of Arrowhead each won 12 titles during their careers.
-Connie Wright of Waukesha North, Lauren Breunig of Sauk Prairie and Kelly Winckler completed their careers with 10 championship titles.
+Connie Wright of Waukesha North, Lauren Breunig of Sauk Prairie, Kelly Winckler of DeForest and Bridgette Alexander of Milton completed their careers with 10 championship titles.

 NCAA Eligibility Info

 Rules Meetings & Exams

 Web Stream Central